SiriusCraft/course-6.824-distributed-systems/questions/README.md

 #### Answer:

 As the Gutter servers are already backups for failed service, the deletion of keys would cause more traffic for the servers which would harm read performance.

+## Lecture 17

+#### Question:

+Briefly explain why it is (or isn't) okay to use relaxed consistency for social applications (see Section 4).
+Does PNUTS handle the type of problem presented by Example 1 in Section 1, and if so, how?

+#### Answer:

+As illustrated in Example 1 in Section 1, it is not okay to use relaxed consistency for social applications when user wants sequential actions, for example, forbidding mom for a specific photo album then uploading a photo into it.

+PNUTS handle the problem by (1) using per-record timeline consistence, (2) allowing applications to specify the degree of read consistency.